 We believe that whole-person addiction treatment that addresses the reasons people use substances is vital to preventing overdose.
 Mental illness, trauma, and more are often connected to severe substance use.

-We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Regional Community Clinics.
+We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Psychiatric Regional Clinics.

-To learn more about our opioid crisis response, contact us.
+To learn more about our toxic drug crisis response, contact us.